DaleMargel/Web-Survey/Platform/Rendering.md

 [DiegoHaz](../People/DiegoHaz.md) - [Arc](https://github.com/diegohaz/arc) is a React starter kit that helps you get started in that direction.

-## Weapon of Choice
-- React - If you want a conventional development experience.
-- Heresy (or sibling) - If you want to walk on the wild side.
-- Preact+HTM - if you want a compromise between the two.

-I choose Preact+HTM in order to have a lightweight environment that can (in theory) leverage many of the tools built for React.
-I also plan on giving Heresy (or sibling) another try once I have sorted out which one(s) to use.

 [Next> Platform / Visual Design](VisualDesign.md#design)